scraper-bots/kurstap_az/README.md

 }
 ```

+## Performance

+The async scraper can complete scraping of all 1382+ courses in approximately **10-15 minutes**.

+## Output Data

+Since the scraper creates a separate row for each phone number:
+- **Original courses**: ~1382
+- **Output rows**: ~1870+ (each course with multiple phone numbers gets multiple rows)
+- Each row has one clean, individual phone number

 ## Notes

-- The scraper includes 1-second delays between requests to avoid overloading the server
+- The async scraper uses connection pooling and semaphores to limit concurrent requests (20 max)
-- Progress is displayed during scraping
+- Progress is displayed in real-time during scraping
-- Error handling is included for network issues and missing data
+- Comprehensive error handling for network issues and missing data
+- The XLSX export includes:
+  - Formatted headers with color
+  - Auto-adjusted column widths
+  - Frozen header row for easy scrolling
 - Please use this tool responsibly and in accordance with the website's terms of service

+## Sample Data

+After running the scraper, you'll have access to comprehensive data for 1382+ courses including:
+- Full contact information (phone numbers, emails)
+- Course details (duration, pricing)
+- Institution information
+- Location data